miquelalumnes/casa/README.md

 <code>repcounter.html</code> is a simple tally counter.
 It can help a student with exercises where the student needs to play an excerpt correctly a set number of times.

-<code>loop_practice.php</code> shows up to three videos that loop without end.
+<code>loop_practice.php</code> shows up to three videos that loop until paused.
 This encourages the student to either watch the videos or play with the videos repeatedly without the effort of pressing a button at each repetition.
+Speed control buttons appear under each video.
 Please note that the video filenames need to be lowercase, in the format <code>username-loop.mp4</code>, and stored in the directory named <code>/lrc</code>.

 <code>process2.php</code> allows a student to check their practice log and leave a comment for the teacher at the end of each practice session.